pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 }
 ```

 This way you can still use things like .btn-lg or .btn-block to customize your buttons.
-Now, I’ll also make a class called .btn-xxl:
+Now, I'll also make a class called .btn-xxl:

 ```css
 .btn-xxl {